My aim is to offer you an

 I will at some point head back in to volunteering in some guise or other - it is after all, very infectious!

-I live in Greenock on the West Coast of Scotland near the River Clyde with my Fiance, Jackie, two children, Alex and Madeleine and two dogs, Isla and Odie.
+I live in Greenock on the West Coast of Scotland near the River Clyde with my Wife, Jackie, two children, Alex and Madeleine and two dogs, Isla and Odie.